YashdalfTheGray/auto-ngtemplate-loader/README.md

 ### Linting

 This project uses ESLint.
 All the requisite files can be linted using `npm run linter`.
 The rules for this project are located in `eslintrc.json`.
+This will also report prettier errors.

 ### Miscellaneous

 This project also includes an `.nvmrc`.
 This is to tell [`nvm`](https://github.com/creationix/nvm) what version of Node.js to use for this project.
-It is set to v6.10.3 which is the current LTS release.
-However, any Node.js version greater than v6.10.3 should also work.
+It is set to v10.15.2 which is the current LTS release.
+However, any Node.js version greater than v10.15.2 should also work.

 The project is also compatible with [`yarn`](https://yarnpkg.com/), Facebook's package manager.
 Normal `yarn` commands apply.